 Payment arrangements can be planned in-office for up to 90 days.
 With approved credit, we also offer plans that can extend payments for up to a year and are interest-free to the patient.

-We are happy to file all insurance claims as a service to our patients, however, PPO participation is limited to Delta Dental, United Concordia, and Blue Cross Blue Shield.
+We are happy to file all insurance claims as a service to our patients, however, PPO participation is limited to Delta Dental and Blue Cross Blue Shield.